 Better than expected US employment data in March, following weak data in February, eased worries and pointed out a strong US economy however, weak wage growth shows already-low inflation to remain below Fed’s 2% target.

-CIBC Capital Markets senior economist Katherine Judge said the surprising thing in employment report was weak growth of wages while adding it could be signaling that labor market would start weakening later this year.
+CIBC Capital Markets Director & Senior Economist Katherine Judge said the surprising thing in employment report was weak growth of wages while adding it could be signaling that labor market would start weakening later this year.
 Judge said, it might not be a sharp slowdown as expected and added this weakening would not force Federal Reserve to follow expansionary policy.

 In the meantime, while it was announced that trade talks would continue this week via teleconference, following the trade talks in Washington last week, Chinese official CCTV broadcaster reported that there was new progress in talks and two sides were working on a drafted agreement that included important issues such as technology transfer, protection of intellectual property rights, trade imbalances and ways to implement the trade deal.
 White House economic advisor Larry Kudlow said, the US and China were “closer and closer” to a deal while US President said earlier that a deal could be reached in four weeks.

 Fed meeting minutes will be published on Wednesday.
 While it is expected to find more details on followed monetary policy, Deutsche Bank Securities chief economist Peter Hooper said on Bloomberg that if inflation were to go lower, then Fed would likely cut the rates.
-President Trump also commented on this issue and and said on Friday that the US economy was in good place but added Fed slowed down the economy as he pointed out the need for rate cut.
+President Fed Chair Powell also commented on this issue and said on Friday that the US economy was in good place but added Fed slowed down the economy as he pointed out the need for rate cut.